 If your content is also being copied by others, this tutorial will educate you on how you can report such pages to Google.

 Once you report these copied pages, Google will remove it from its web-index and your original ranking will be restored.
 If you are reporting content that’s on the BlogSpot/Blogger platform, Google will flat out delete this duplicate content.

 In my experience, they take around 2-10 days to process your request.

 (Note: While Google has the power to delete BlogSpot/Blogger blogs, for self-hosted WordPress blogs, you can only report to remove it from Google’s web search.
 To delete that blog completely, you need to send a DMCA notice to the web-host of that site.)

 Find copied content from your blog:

-There are many services like Copyscape, copygator which you can use to find copied content from your blog.
-Or you can simply pick up a line from your blog post and do a Google search with quotes ( “ Text here ” ) and find all copied content.
-I highly recommend you to install TYNT script on your blog, which will let you earn a link back from Copy-paste spammers and you can also keep a track of who is copying your content.
+There are many services like Grammarly and Copyscape which you can use to find copied content from your blog.
+Or you can simply pick up a line from your blog post and do a Google search with quotes around it.

 Report copied content to Google:

-- Copyright: Yes, I am the copyright owner or am authorised to act on behalf of the owner of an exclusive right that is allegedly infringed
+- Copyright: Yes, I am the copyright owner or am authorized to act on behalf of the owner of an exclusive right that is allegedly infringed.

 - For BlogSpot blog copying your content: Use this form